If you were to sell off everything in your business at book value and pay off your debts, how much cash would you be left with?

 Example: If you invest $1,000 in the business and you borrow $1,000, you’ve got $2,000 in assets.
 You owe $1,000—this is a liability because you owe it to the bank.
 And you own $1,000—this is your shareholder equity.

-When you make a profitable sale, you grow the amount of assets you have.
 If you retain that profit in the business rather than taking it out, it adds into the shareholder equity, not into what you owe the bank.

 There are two ways to calculate shareholder equity: